Stellahedral geometry of matroids: Polytope algebras and K-rings of toric varieties

 be the free abelian group generated by the set $\mathscr S$.
 Define the following subgroups of $Z(\mathscr S)$:

 We may consider the following four quotient groups

 In each these four cases, for an element $P\in \mathscr S$ we denote by $[P]$ its image in the quotient group.
 For a commutative ring $A$, we write $\Pi_A = \Pi \otimes A$, and similarly for $\overline\Pi$, $\ind$, and $\overline\ind$.\\ We now consider the case where $\mathscr S$ is a family of polytopes.
 In good cases, one may give these quotients groups a ring structure as in the following lemma, which is a minor variation of \cite[Lemma 6]{McM89}.
+In this appendix, we use $\uplus$ for the Minkowski sum of polytopes when it is helpful to distinguish it notationally from the addition in $Z(\mathscr S)$.

 \begin{lemma} Suppose $\mathscr S$ is a Minkowski-sum-closed family of polytopes in $\RR^n$.
-That is, if $P$ and $Q$ are polytopes in $\mathscr S$, then so is their Minkowski sum $P + Q$.
+That is, if $P$ and $Q$ are polytopes in $\mathscr S$, then so is their Minkowski sum $P \msum Q$.
 Then, for the quotient groups $\Pi(\mathscr S)$ and $\overline\Pi(\mathscr S)$, the multiplication given by

 is well-defined.
-In particular, if further $\mathscr S$ contains the origin $\mathbf o$ of $\RR^n$ and the empty set, then the quotient groups are unital commutative rings with $[\mathbf o]$ the unit and $[\emptyset]$ the zero. \end{lemma}
+In particular, if further $\mathscr S$ contains the origin $\mathbf o$ of $\RR^n$, then the quotient groups are unital commutative rings with $[\mathbf o]$ the unit. \end{lemma}

 \begin{proof} \cite[1.2.2]{Had57} shows that if $Q_1$ and $Q_2$ are polytopes such that $Q_1\cup Q_2$ is a polytope, then

 for any polytope $P \subseteq \RR^n$.
 Hence, the multiplication via Minkowski sum is well-defined. \end{proof}